Xi calls for advancing strategic cooperative partnership with Nepal - ExBulletin

 Xi calls for advancing strategic cooperative partnership with Nepal

+Chinese President Xi Jinping meets with Nepali Prime Minister KP Sharma Oli, who is on an official visit to China, at the Diaoyutai State Guesthouse in Beijing, capital of China, Dec.
+3, 2024.
+(Xinhua/Yao Dawei)

-BEIJING, Sept.
-13 (Xinhua) — President Xi Jinping met with Nepalese Prime Minister KP Sharma Oli on Tuesday, urging him to make efforts to advance its strategic cooperative partnership with Nepal.
+BEIJING, Dec.
+3 (Xinhua) — Chinese President Xi Jinping met with Nepalese Prime Minister KP Sharma Oli on Tuesday, pledging efforts to advance its strategic cooperative partnership with Nepal.

-Expressing appreciation for Oli's firm commitment to promoting friendship between the two sides over a long period, Xi said China and Nepal, linked by the same mountains and rivers, are good neighbors, good friends and good partners, and that bilateral relations are good. maintained healthy and regular development.
+Expressing appreciation for Oli's firm commitment to promoting friendship between the two sides over a long period, Xi said China and Nepal, linked by the same mountains and rivers, are good neighbors, good friends and good partners, and that bilateral relations have remained healthy. and constant development.

 Noting that next year will mark the 70th anniversary of the establishment of diplomatic ties, Xi said China places Nepal in an important position in its neighborhood diplomacy and is willing to work with Nepal to consolidate their traditional friendship and promote new progress in China's progress. -Strategic cooperative partnership in Nepal characterized by lasting friendship for development and prosperity.